SOLAR-group/APIARTy/README.md

 ## Execution environment

-All experiments run on an Ubuntu 16.04 Linux Docker image of APIARTy deployed on a 2-core PC with 8GB RAM and 3,1GHz Intel Core i5 processor.
+All experiments run on an Ubuntu 16.04 Linux Docker image of APIARTy deployed on a 2-core PC with 8GB RAM and 3,1 GHz Intel Core i5 processor.
 We used Java 1.8 (amd64) ofthe OpenJDK, allocating up to 4GB for the JVM.

 ## Repository structure